bryant1410/gotips/README.md

 ## #39 - Public private struct fields and funcs
 > 2016-26-03 by [@beyondns](https://github.com/beyondns)

 Go has specific approach of definition private/public package fields and funcs.
-All declarations within package is visible.
+All declarations within package is visible (different os files).
 But from other packages only names with 1st capital letter is visible (public)

 lib/l.go